florianduport/slowvan/wp-content/plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 4.0.14 =

+* Fixed Bug: Use backslash symbol in comment textarea: '\'
+* Fixed Bug: Loose custom field data on comment editing

+IMPORTANT:

+- If you have JetPack installed please deactivate Jetpack comments, it affects wpDiscuz
+- If you have a Cache Plugin, please delete all caches after wpDiscuz update.
+- If you use CDN and found some issue please purge it.
+- If your server PHP version is lower than 5.4, [please change it to hogher](https://wordpress.org/support/topic/wpdiscuz-4-requires-php-5-4-and-higher/)

+= 4.0.13 =

+Fixed Bug: CSS changes and Style issues

+= 4.0.12 =

+* Fixed Bug: Facebook share button conflict with Social Login buttons
+* Fixed Bug: Problem with Twitter share button
+* Fixed Bug: Unable to change some options in custom fields (phone number, etc...)

+= 4.0.11 =

+* Fixed Bug: Parse error: syntax error on some servers

+= 4.0.10 =

+* Fixed Bug: captcha setting reseted on update

+= 4.0.9 =

+* Fixed Bug: Subscription doesn't work when replying from dashboard
+* Fixed Bug: Wrong subscription confirmation link on second comment subscription
+* Fixed Bug: Comments sorting problem if comment sorting type is set "older".
+* Fixed Bug: Design issue with phrase tabs.

 = 4.0.8 =

 * Changed: Keep displaying comments under moderation for comment author (doesn't hide after refreshing page)